aaronparker/aaronparker.github.io/_posts/2016-12-24-tips-enabling-sso-salesforce-azure-ad.md

   - Salesforce
   - SSO
 ---
+* this unordered seed list will be replaced by the toc {:toc}

 I was recently testing out the setup of single sign-on (SSO) and user provisioning with [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis) and Salesforce via the Azure Resource Manager portal and came across a couple of minor hiccups that I wanted to share.
 With Salesforce being as popular as it is, it's a great target for enabling SSO in any organisation and improving the user experience.

 ## Azure Active Directory

 If you happen to be new to Azure Active Directory (Azure AD), whether you're an IT Pro looking to learn more about it or an organisation that is managing cloud-based or SaaS applications, Azure AD is a Microsoft technology that most certainly in your future.

 You can [create an Azure tenant and set up Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-howto-tenant) using the free tier, [integrating your on-premises identities](https://docs.microsoft.com/en-au/azure/active-directory/connect/active-directory-aadconnect) and start [configuring single sign-on](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-sso-integrate-saas-apps) for [cloud-based applications](https://azure.microsoft.com/en-us/resources/videos/overview-of-single-sign-on/) without spending any money with Microsoft.
 Great for IT Pros with home labs and any organisation getting started on their cloud journey.